Juan de Sámano

-Juan José Francisco de Sámano y Uribarri de Rebollar y Mazorra (1753 in Selaya, Cantabria – July 1821 in Panama), was a Spanish military officer and the last viceroy of New Granada from March 9, 1818 to August 9, 1819, during the Colombian War of Independence.
+Juan José Francisco de Sámano y Uribarri de Rebollar y Mazorra (1753 in Selaya, Cantabria – July 1821 in Panama), was a Spanish military officer and the last viceroy of New Granada from March 9, 1818, to August 9, 1819, during the Colombian War of Independence.

 Military career

 Sámano was a member of a distinguished family with a long tradition in the militia.
 In 1771 he entered the military as a cadet, and by 1779 he was a lieutenant.
-He was also a professor of mathematics at the Military Academy of Barcelona, where he remained five years.
+He was also a professor of mathematics at the Military Academy of Barcelona, where he remained for five years.

 In 1780 he moved to the Indies — first to Puerto Rico, later to Cuba, and finally to Cartagena de Indias (in modern Colombia).
 In 1785 he returned to Europe.
 In 1789 he was promoted to captain and fought in the war with revolutionary France, under the command of General Ventura Caro.
 In one battle he was wounded in both thighs.

 In 1794 he was transferred back to New Granada, at his request.
 He became governor of Riohacha in 1806, where he repelled a British attack.

 Spanish-American wars of Independence

 In 1809 a revolt occurred in the city of Quito against the Spanish officials of the city.
 In an effort to reinforce the garrison in Bogotá which had sent men to put down the rebellion in Quito Sámano departed from Riohacha and went to Bogotá, accompanied by 30 cavalry troops arriving there on October 20.
 There he volunteered for the service of Viceroy Antonio José Amar y Borbón to fight against the insurgents.

-As of January 1, 1810 at the rank of colonel, Sámano was in command of the Auxiliary Battalion of Santa Fe de Bogotá, the main military force tasked with protecting the viceregal capital.
-7 months later the Revolt of July 20, 1810 occurred where the creoles of Santa Fe revolted against the Viceroy and clamored for the establishment of a junta.
+By January 1, 1810, with the rank of colonel, Sámano was in command of the Auxiliary Battalion of Santa Fe de Bogotá, the main military force tasked with protecting the viceregal capital.
+Seven months later the Revolt of July 20, 1810 occurred where the creoles of Santa Fe revolted against the Viceroy and clamored for the establishment of a junta.
 Sámano had planned to put down the revolt and was awaiting the order to be given by the Viceroy, however his second in command Sergeant Major José María Moledo, who together with other officers such as Lieutenant Antonio Baraya not only sympathized with the revolution, but took an active part in it.
 That night Sámano remained in his quarters, guarded by Moledo and Baraya, who had sworn allegiance to the rebel junta in Bogotá.
 In the early morning of July 21, Colonel Sámano took an oath before the president of the Junta, José Miguel Pey.
 Pey ordered that he be relieved of his command of the Auxiliary Battalion.
-As a result Moledo was promoted to Lieutenant Colonel by the Junta named to replace him.
+As a result, Moledo was promoted to Lieutenant Colonel by the Junta named to replace him.

 Sámano was issued a passport so that he could leave New Granada.
 He returned to Spain, where he was commissioned to pacify the region of Quito and Guayaquil.
-After destroying the State of Quito in the Battle of Ibarra (1812).